-With the ever-growing number of genres we listen to these days, folk music may be fading into oblivion.
-So today, we are pleased to feature KOLOMA – a 5 member band from Tripura who is striving to keep their traditional folk music alive.
+With the growing genre of music these days, folk music may be fading into oblivion.
+So today, we are pleased to feature KOLOMA – a 5 member band from Tripura that has been formed with the goal to preserve their traditional folk music.
 They write songs in their local tribal language ‘Kokborok’ and hope to preserve and pass on their culture to future generations.

 As a band, Ronel, Kiyok, Shimul, Rumio, and Bhaskar write songs about love, inspiration, life and struggles, in “Kok Borok” – the native language of the indigenous people in Tripura.
 Read on to know everything about KOLOMA – the band, their story and what they aim to achieve through their music.

 Please introduce yourselves, and tell us how you guys came together to form KOLOMA.
 Also, what does “KOLOMA” mean?